Daomephsta/LootTweaker-Docs/docs/reference/commands.rst

     .. note::

-        Loot containers lose their loot table data after they are first opened, and some entities don't have a loot table (e.g The Wither).
+        Some entities don't have a loot table (e.g The Wither).

 .. option:: byName <tableID>